-Well, we all can agree upon the fact that the fastest way to accomplish any goal, be it to start a company or to become an entrepreneur, is to model the success of somebody who has already accomplished it.
+Well, we all can agree about a fact that the fastest way to accomplish any goal, be it to start a company or to become an entrepreneur, is to model the success of somebody who has already accomplished it.
 In this article, you will learn the top 3 lessons or mantras from Jay-Z’s inspiring success story to build your career.

 Shawn Corey Carter, known professionally as Jay-Z, grew up in a housing project in New York City, the USA.
 He was raised with his three siblings by his mother after his father abandoned them.
 He loved music and used to wake up his siblings by banging upbeats on the kitchen table.
 His mother brought him a boom box for his birthday and he used it to freestyle and write lyrics.
 He was known as ‘Jassy’ in the neighbourhood, the name eventually developed as ‘Jay-Z’.